A multi-modal vision-language model for generalizable annotation-free pathology localization: Methods

 COVID Rural \cite{desai2020chest,tang2020deep}.
 The COVID Rural project includes 221 chest X-ray images from 105 patients who tested positive for COVID-19.
 In these images, opaque areas associated with COVID-19 infection are delineated by polygons that connect specific points.
 The manual annotations of these images were generated by primary physicians and reviewed by experienced radiologists.

 SIIM-ACR Pneumothorax (SIIM) \cite{siim}.
-The SIIM dataset is designed to promote the development of models for identifying pneumothorax.
-It includes more than 120,000 frontal chest X-rays, each of which has been precisely annotated.
-Employing the data partitioning method described by \cite{huang2021gloria}, we conducted tests on the test set.
+The SIIM is a widely used pneumothorax dataset designed for the development and evaluation of detection models.
+In severe cases, pneumothorax can cause obstructive shock and be fatal if untreated \cite{sahn2000spontaneous}.
+This dataset includes more than 120,000 frontal chest X-rays, each of which has been precisely annotated.
+Employing the data partitioning method described by \cite{wu2023medklip}, we conducted tests on the test set.

+NIH ChestXray14 \cite{wang_chestx-ray8_2017}.
+This dataset contains 112,120 chest X-ray images, covering 14 different potentially concurrent chest diseases.
+For the classification task, we use the official data split for evaluation.
+For the localization task, we evaluate all 8 categories with localization annotations and follow the settings of \cite{li2018thoracic} to ensure a fair comparison.

-ChestX-Det10 is a subset of the NIH ChestXray14 dataset, consisting of 3,543 chest X-ray images.
+ChestX-Det10 \cite{liu2020chestxdet10}.
+This dataset is a subset of the NIH ChestXray14 dataset, consisting of 3,543 chest X-ray images.
 These images have been annotated with bounding boxes for 10 diseases/abnormalities by three board-certified radiologists.
 In this study, we followed the official data splits and conducted qualitative visual evaluations of our model on the test set.

+CXR-LT \cite{CXR-LT,CXR-LT-MIA,PhysioNet}.
+This dataset is a large-scale chest X-ray dataset designed for studying multi-label and long-tailed disease classification from the CXR-LT 2024 Challenge.
+Compared to CXR-LT 2023 \cite{holste2023cxr}, it includes 19 additional rare disease labels.
+In this study, we evaluated the zero-shot classification performance of our model on the test sets, specifically for Task 2 (26 labels, including 12 newly annotated ones) and Task 3 (5 unseen labels).

 Retinal Fundus.
 This dataset was compiled from a total of 26,028 retinal fundus images and paired reports from 11,372 individuals.
 All fundus images were captured using a Zeiss fundus camera and annotated by retinal experts with 10 years of experience for nine common retinal diseases.
 We divided the data set into training, validation, and testing sets by 8:1:1 based on the patient's unique ID, which ensures that the same patient does not appear in the same data set.
 Our model was trained and validated on the training and validation sets, respectively, and classification performance evaluations were done on the testing dataset.
-To evaluate the performance of our model in pathology localization, we utilized an additional dataset for validation, which was annotated at the pixel level by retinal specialists.
-Specifically, this dataset includes 437 images of Choroidal neovascularization, 160 images of drusen, and 498 images of retinal hemorrhage.
+To evaluate the performance of our model in pathology localization, we used an additional dataset for validation, which was annotated at the pixel level by retinal specialists.
+Specifically, this dataset includes 437 images of choroidal neovascularization, 160 images of drusen, and 498 images of intraretinal hemorrhage.
+The study was approved by the institutional ethics committee.
+It was in compliance with the principles of the Declaration of Helsinki, the Good Clinical Practice (GCP), the ICH-GCP, and other relevant national laws and regulations.